dbbs-lab/bsb-core/docs/dev/documentation.rst

 Documentation
 #############

-Install the developer requirements of the BSB:
+Install the documentation dependencies of the BSB:

 .. code-block:: bash

-  pip install -e .[dev]
+  pip install -e .[docs]

-Then from the ``docs`` directory run:
+Then navigate to the ``docs`` directory and run:

 .. code-block:: bash